chriswyatt1/Goatee/README.md

-This is a Nextflow pipeline to run non-model organism Gene Ontology
+This is a Nextflow pipeline to run non-model organism Gene Ontology and CAFE

 When working with Human and Mouse, there are plentiful resources to take advantage of.
 Yet, for non-model organisms, it can take a long time to build the resources needed to analyse a new species.

 This pipeline aims to create a simple procedure to build a Gene ontology database for a new species.
 Then you can use it to produce GO enrichment hits with a few different programs to compare and contrast them.

+It also optionally runs CAFE, so you can explore gene expansions and contractions

 1. Running on mammalian data (default settings):